 Learning Management Systems (LMS):

 LMS helps you deliver almost all types of digital learning content.
-More importantly, it also helps in student evaluation or tracking based on whether learner has taken the course or not, performance in assessments, time spent on each topic or slide, etc. The eLearning course developed in HTML5 can best sync with latest LMSs and its features.
+More importantly, it also helps in student evaluation or tracking based on whether the learner has taken the course or not, performance in assessments, time spent on each topic or slide, etc. The eLearning course developed in HTML5 can best sync with the latest LMSs and its features.

 Instructional design is an art and science of creating effective elearning courses.
 It is an evolving concept to meet new workplace requirements and make use of new eLearning technologies.
-The legacy course migration provides best opportunity to update the outmoded instructional approach.
+The legacy course migration provides the best opportunity to update the outmoded instructional approach.

 - More onscreen text and still images

-- Linear flow of the course
+- The linear flow of the course

 - Fewer instances for formative assessments